top of page

 Once inside the stadium, there really isn’t much to get excited about.
 The football field sits in the middle of the track.
 As such, fans sitting in the front row are still far away from the action due to eight running lanes separating them from the sidelines.
 The stadium is large and combined with the small crowds, any excitement is minimal.

-The Drake band sits behind the south end zone while the cheerleaders entertain the crowd along the east sideline.
+The Drake band sits on the west side near the press box while the cheerleaders entertain the crowd.

-Drake Stadium is located in a residential area on the edge of the Drake campus.
+Drake Stadium sits at the edge of the Drake campus near a residential area.
 Located just a few blocks off I-235, the stadium is easy to get to.
-There are paid parking lots around the stadium ($8) but if you are willing to walk just a few short blocks, plenty of free parking exists in the residential areas.
+There are numerous parking areas around the stadium.
 Inside the stadium, concourses are open and easily maneuverable.
 Restrooms are clean and more than sufficient for the small football crowds.

 Final Thoughts